Luxury Kitchen Design San Francisco Bay.

 Loft apartment Kitchen, Monterrey, Nuevo Leon, MX.
 2002

-In this Villa we designed the Architecture and Interiors from the ground up.
-The house has a Classic Tuscan or Georgian inspiration, so we wanted the kitchen cabinetry to work together with it.
-The Character the clients had.
+In this Villa we designed the entire Architecture and Interiors from the ground up and turn key service.
+The house has a Classic Tuscan and Georgian inspiration, so we wanted the kitchen cabinetry to work together with it.
+The Character the clients had in mind was always classic.

-We certainly had height we had created architecturally for the Kitchen and took advantage of it, providing it with a rolling ladder.
+We certainly had ceiling height around 12′ height on the ground floor or piano Nobile which we had created architecturally for the Kitchen and took advantage of it, providing it with a rolling ladder.
 Tons of storage and display.

 The 10’ long Island has two under-counter refrigerators and an inlaid border marble top.
 While the top and floor are Bulgarian White limestone, the details and backsplash are Rojo Alicante or Navona again.